paireks/Pterodactyl/Manual/Manual for Pterodactyl 2.0.0.md

 Graph Sizes will let you set the size of a graph.

-When you change the Height - it will be visible in a preview window (Show Graph) and in the report.

-When you change the Width - it will be visible only in the report - that's because width in a preview depends on a size of a window.

  <p align="center">
     <img src="Img\GraphSizes.png" alt="GraphSizes" style="zoom:100%;" />
 </p>

 #### Graph Axis

 This component will set the names of the x and y axis.
-Additionally there is a C Axis parameter that sets the name of the color gradient axis that appears only when you use the Scatter Data component.
-To hide this axis set empty string in the Value Names parameter (Graph Data component) corresponding to the Scatter data.
-Furthermore, you can specify Padding [0.1 - 1.0] for the axis and the text size of the axis names.
+Furthermore, you can specify Padding for the axes and the text size of the axes names.

  <p align="center">
     <img src="Img\GraphAxis.png" alt="GraphAxis" style="zoom:100%;" />